ipsum-network/guides/LINUX-MN-START-WINDOWS.md

 ### Start your Linux VPS Masternode

   * Click the "Start alias" button on the lower left corner of the window
+  * Select the alias you wish to start

 ### Checking your Linux VPS Masternode Status